-The vision shared by the OIEA Board Members is to create collaborations with school districts, universities, and state officials to endorse an indigenous knowledge base that enhances, endorses and validates the higher learning of native students.
-With greater participation in the cultural determination of education, belief is that not only will native students begin to see their place in this world, but non natives will benefit from seeing how much indigenous knowledge can contribute to a new cultural pedagogy of learning.
+The vision shared by the OIEA is to create collaborations with school districts, universities, and state officials to endorse an Indigenous knowledge base that enhances, endorses, and validates the higher learning of Native students.

 The Oregon Indian Education Association (OIEA) advances comprehensive, culture-based, and Native language educational opportunities for American Indians, Alaska Natives and Native Hawaiians (AI/AN/NH).
 As a statewide, non-profit, professional development organization, OIEA supports tribal sovereignty and a tribe’s inherent right to determine what is best for its tribal citizens, ancestral lands and their future.